Twinklebear/tobj_viewer/README.md

 cargo run -- teapot.obj
 ```

+You can then use WASD to move forward/backward/sideways and the up/down arrows to move vertically.

 Samples
 ---
 The rendering quality is extremely basic, this program is mostly used to check that tobj is loading things properly